kleva-j/Deep-Learning-with-Tensorflow-and-Python/README.md

 ### Instructions

-In this exercise you'll try to build a neural network that predicts the price of a house according to a simple formula.
+In this exercise we'll build a neural network that predicts the price of a house according to a simple formula.

 So, imagine if house pricing was as easy as a house costs 50k + 50k per bedroom, so that a 1 bedroom house costs 100k, a 2 bedroom house costs 150k etc.